Causal Emotion Recognition in Conversation: Context Saturation and Discourse-Marker Evidence: Methodology

 \subsection{Model Architecture}

 To investigate how emotional information is encoded and propagated in dialogue, we develop two encoder variants: a flat encoder and a hierarchical encoder.
 The flat encoder processes each utterance as a single sequence, while the hierarchical encoder first encodes individual sentences within an utterance, then aggregates them to form the utterance representation.
-This allows us to examine whether intra-utterance structure provides additional benefit for emotion recognition.

-During embedding generation, we include all utterances from each dialogue, even those without target emotion labels (i.e., labels other than happy, sad, angry, neutral for 4-way classification) or unlabeled utterances.
-This captures long-range contextual dependencies while excluding these utterances from classification training and evaluation.
-Utterances within each dialogue are indexed to preserve sequential order for turn-level context modeling.
 Figure~\ref{fig:architecture} illustrates our architecture.

-\paragraph{Utterance Encoder.} We compare two encoding strategies: (1) \textit{flat} encoding, which treats each utterance (turn) as a single sequence and extracts the pooled representation, and (2) \textit{hierarchical} encoding, which first encodes individual sentences within an utterance, then aggregates them into an utterance-level representation.
+\paragraph{Utterance Encoder.} We compare (1) \textit{flat} encoding, which treats each utterance as a single sequence and extracts a pooled representation, and (2) \textit{hierarchical} encoding, which encodes each sentence and then aggregates sentence representations into an utterance vector.
 We evaluate three pre-trained encoders: BERT-base-uncased \citep{devlin2019bert}, RoBERTa-base \citep{liu2019roberta}, and Sentence-RoBERTa (NLI-RoBERTa-base-v2) \citep{reimers-2019-sentence-bert}.
+Unless stated otherwise, encoders are used as fixed feature extractors and utterance embeddings are precomputed to isolate the effects of contextual modeling and pooling choices.\footnote{This design avoids confounding the analysis with end-to-end fine-tuning instability across seeds.}

-For layer selection, we compare two strategies: (1) \textit{avg\_last4}, which averages the last four transformer layers (layers 9--12), capturing high-level semantic features while avoiding overspecialization of the final layer, and (2) \textit{last}, which uses only the final layer output.
+We compare two layer strategies: (i) \textit{avg\_last4}, averaging the last four transformer layers, and (ii) \textit{last}, using only the final layer output.
+We use a maximum input length of 128 subword tokens for the utterance encoder; longer utterances are truncated from the left/right as in standard transformer preprocessing.

+\paragraph{Context construction and label availability.} During embedding generation, we include all turns in each dialogue in chronological order, including utterances without target emotion labels or outside the target label set.
+These turns may appear in the contextual history, but only target-labeled utterances contribute to the training loss and evaluation metrics.
+This allows long-range history to be represented without altering the supervised label space.